SmnTin/simple-type-checker/README.md

 Also note that the lambda spreads right as far as possible, e.g:
 ```
-\x : a -> x y  =  \x : a -> (x y)
+\x : a. x y  =  \x : a. (x y)
 ```

-And the last note is that if the type of the captured variable is an arrow type, it has to be wrapped with parentheses:
+Last remark.
+Even though this is not required, it is still recommended for readability purposes to wrap the type of the captured variable in parentheses if it is an arrow type:
 ```
-\x : (A -> B) -> x
+\x : (A -> B). x
 ```

 ### Environments

-An environment is basically a list of type definitions for expression variables.
+An environment is a list of type definitions for expression variables.

 If `x` is a variable and `T` is a type then the type definition is written as `x : T`.